Picovoice/cheetah/binding/web/README.md

 ### Language Model

-The Cheetah Web SDK comes preloaded with a default English language model (`.pv` file).
-Default models for other supported languages can be found in [lib/common](../../lib/common).
+Default models for supported languages can be found in [lib/common](../../lib/common).

 Create custom language models using the [Picovoice Console](https://console.picovoice.ai/).
 Here you can train language models with custom vocabulary and boost words in the existing vocabulary.